 The strong German economy makes it a very attractive market for foreign designers, who have a significant presence throughout German bridal stores, offering all styles imaginable: From typical classic designs to modern styles.
 According to our German brides, the dream wedding gown would be an elegant, ivory, A-line dress; made with the ever-popular tulle and lace combination and finished with a feminine sweetheart neckline.

 French designers are renowned for high-end fashion and quality bridal apparel.
 They have long served both their domestic and the global market.
 Our French brides told us that their perfect dress would be the image of elegance and class.
 They dreamt of a white, V-neck ball gown, made with the classic lace and tulle.

 Not only do Spain and France share geographic borders, but our survey revealed a shared preference for wedding dress styles also.
 Surveyed brides from Spain also described their perfect wedding dress as a white ball gown with a V neck, using tulle and lace to complete the look.
 Spain is home to many of the world’s most popular bridal designers, so Spanish brides don’t have to look far for their dream dresses.

 It should be the ambition of all designers to create new and intriguing designs for the market.
 Although, general country preferences and trends may be used as a basic guide, like all fashion, they are subject to periodic changes.
 Designers ought to supply a range of styles in all sizes and to all budgets to fully meet industry demand and the universal desire of brides for a “unique gown”.

-Article featured in Bride2B (2018): Digital version coming soon!
+Article featured in Bride2B (2018): Digital copy now available!